Overview

 • Readiness Probe

-• An endpoint configured which can be queried to see if the workload is available and ready to receive requests
+• An endpoint is configured to allow queries, enabling you to check if the workload is available and ready to receive requests.

 • Liveness Probe

-• An endpoint configured which can be queried to see if the workload is healthy or if it needs to be restarted
+• An endpoint is configured to allow queries, enabling you to check if the workload is healthy or if it needs to be restarted.

 Alerts